pm4ml/connection-manager-api/README.md

 |EXTRA_CERTIFICATE_CHAIN_FILE_NAME|Extra trusted server certificate chain file name ( PEM-encoded, as explained in https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options )|
 |EXTRA_ROOT_CERT_FILE_NAME|Extra trusted server root certificate file name|

+## Authentication

+User authentication can be enabled using WSO2.
+The service is able to login, change password and logout.
+WSO2 Configuration must be set in place using the above ENV variables.

+## Cert Renewal

+When Registering or changing a CA, the API will use the Cert-Manager CRD to renew the Certificate.

 ## Testing